Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 28 Maret 2026 15.53.30 UTC
+- WIB: Sabtu, 28 Maret 2026 16.49.23 UTC
-- WITA: Sabtu, 28 Maret 2026 16.53.30 UTC
+- WITA: Sabtu, 28 Maret 2026 17.49.23 UTC
-- WIT: Sabtu, 28 Maret 2026 17.53.30 UTC
+- WIT: Sabtu, 28 Maret 2026 18.49.23 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: motivational
+Kategori: inspirational